MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

    Use `v4l2-ctl --list-devices` to find your device.
 Consider also to adapt the environment variables in this file.
 5. Change to docker dir `cd *path to repository*/docker/`
    run `docker-compose -f docker-compose-nvidia.yml build`
+6. (if your linux got updated to a newer kernel at some later point, you have to run
+ `docker-compose -f docker-compose-nvidia.yml build --no-cache` to get the script working again.)

 ### How to start the webcam: